Mount Pleasant MRT station: Location

 Mount Pleasant station is located at the new Mount Pleasant housing estate, situated between Caldecott and Stevens MRT stations.
 The station is located near the Old Police Academy where the estate is located at.

 Services

-Being part of the TEL, as part of TEL3, the station is operated by SMRT Trains.
+Served by the Thomson–East Coast Line as part of TEL3, the station is operated by SMRT Trains.
 Its official station code is “TE 10”.
-Trains from Stevens or Caldecott pass by the station in intervals of 5 to 6 minutes.
 The station is currently mothballed and will open in tandem with the future Mount Pleasant district.

+The station is a designated Civil Defence Shelter.